peterlampy/docker-node-app/README.md

 ### Prerequisites

-- Docker CS Engine 1.11.2-cs4
+- Docker CS Engine 1.13.0-cs1-rc1
-- DTR 2.0.3 and UCP 1.1.3
+- DTR 2.2.0 and UCP 2.1.0
-- Interlock 1.2

 This docker compose project is based on the Docker Service Discovery and Load Balancing Reference architecture found here: https://success.docker.com/Datacenter/Apply/Reference_Architecture%3A_Service_Discovery_and_Load-Balancing_with_Docker_Universal_Control_Plane_(UCP)

 ## Setup UCP and DTR